K3i-007/K3i-007/README.md

 ༒︎ I'm not usually online, and if I do it's either a hit or miss -- I either afk and exist or just hanging out with my friends

+༒︎ Compliments will be ignored cuz idk how to reply LMFAO (i really dont,,

 ༒︎ I'm always in the PHIGHTING! area of PT, you may w2i!
 Though, sometimes I'm offtab or, again, talking with my friends

 ༒︎ I use tone-indicators cuz I can be insensitive sometimes as I do not have social cues,, if I said anything you're uncomfortable with, sorry in advance!!